 Construction and Assembly

 When it comes to dollhouses, the assembly process intimidates many people.
-We frequently construct dollhouses for customers from kits.
-Some are straightforward construction with little or no deviation from the picture as it was shown on the box.
-One such example is this pink House That Jack Built "Lady Anna" which was constructed for a little girl.
+We frequently constructed dollhouses for customers from kits.
+Some were straightforward construction with little or no deviation from the picture as it was shown on the box.
+One such example was this pink House That Jack Built "Lady Anna" which was constructed for a little girl.
 We added little touches, like the white shingles in the peak and the accent teal color trim, to accent the cute Victorian nature of this house.
 House That Jack Built has since altered the tower section of this dollhouse but this older version is still stunning in pink, teal and white.
 We constructed, painted, shingled and finished off the interior with a basic white wall/ceiling and light-color stained floors.

 Our most interesting assembly construction was an English dollhouse.
 Several customers who viewed this dollhouse taking shape expressed an interest in this house.
 But unfortunately this dollhouse manufacturer from England is no longer in business (Town House kit by Honey Church).
 This house assembled from the interior to the exterior.
 The center staircase was assembled first, step by step.
 Then the interior walls were glued to the staircases to form the hallways.
 Then the floors were slid in place. (see photo at right.